pdenno/ModelingOntology/README.md

 # ModelingOntology

-An ontology of manufacturing operations and tools to explore it.
+An ontology of manufacturing operations and tools to explore the ontology.

 The ontology is currenlty composed of two namespaces/files and is DOLCE-based (using DOLCE Lite Plus).
  * [modeling.ttl](https://github.com/usnistgov/ModelingOntology/blob/master/resources/ontology/modeling.ttl) defines concepts useful to mathematical modeling generally.